che230008012/Hierarchial-Zeolites-/README.md

 #  Synthesis and application of Hierarchical Zeolites

+# Introduction
+Zeolites are crystalline microporous aluminosilicates widely used in catalysis, adsorption, and ion-exchange processes due to their high thermal stability, shape selectivity, and tunable acidity.
+However, their purely microporous nature often limits the diffusion of bulky molecules, reducing catalytic efficiency in reactions involving large substrates.
+To overcome these limitations, hierarchical zeolites—materials with integrated micro- and mesoporosity—have emerged as a promising class of catalysts that combine the intrinsic benefits of conventional zeolites with enhanced mass transport and accessibility.

+This project focuses on the design, synthesis, and application of hierarchical zeolites with tailored porosity for improved catalytic performance.
+By systematically modifying synthesis parameters, hierarchical frameworks can be engineered to achieve desired textural and structural properties.
+Advanced material characterization and catalytic testing are essential to correlate synthesis conditions with performance outcomes.

-# Objective of the Project
+# Objective
+1. To synthesize hierarchical zeolites with enhanced mesoporosity using surfactant-assisted templating and optimized hydrothermal synthesis conditions.
-Designing and executing laboratory experiments for the synthesis of hierarchical zeolites, focusing on enhancing porosity and catalytic performance.
-Applied statistical Design of Experiments (DOE) using Minitab/JMP to systematically optimize synthesis parameters such as temperature, time, and surfactant concentration.
+2. To apply statistical Design of Experiments (DOE) techniques using software such as Minitab or JMP to systematically optimize critical synthesis parameters, including temperature, time, and surfactant concentration.
+3. To characterize the synthesized materials using techniques such as BET surface area analysis and T-plot to assess micro- and mesoporosity.
-Studying the catalytic performance of synthesized hierarchical zeolites by evaluating conversion rates and product selectivity in model reactions.
-Conducted detailed material characterization using techniques such as BET and T-plot.
+4. To evaluate the catalytic performance of the hierarchical zeolites in model reactions by measuring conversion rates and product selectivity.
+5. To establish structure–performance correlations to guide the rational design of high-efficiency hierarchical zeolite catalysts for industrial applications.

 # Created By -
 Vedika Butle [230008012]- B.Tech.Chemical Engineering, IIT Indore